cyb3rmik3/MDE-DFIR-Resources/README.md

 ### @BertJanCyber Incident Response guide

-Bert-Jan ([@BertJanCyber](https://twitter.com/BertJanCyber)), a fellow community contributor has prepared a detailed and comprehensive guide on how to accomodate Microsoft technologies available including KQL queries and Live Response in order to practice the DFIR discipline.
+Bert-Jan ([@BertJanCyber](https://twitter.com/BertJanCyber)), a fellow community contributor has prepared a detailed and comprehensive guide on how to accommodate Microsoft technologies available including KQL queries and Live Response in order to practice the DFIR discipline.

  - [Incident Response Part 1: IR on Microsoft Security Incidents (KQL edition)](https://kqlquery.com/posts/kql-incident-response/)
  - [Incident Response Part 2: What about the other logs?](https://kqlquery.com/posts/kql-incident-response-everything-else/)